SEForAll/pas_setup/README.md

   - Click the Extension icon(or `Ctrl + Shift + X`) on the left bar of your visual studio code.
   - Serach 'ssh' on the serach box
   - Click the first extension (Remote - SSH) and hit install
-  - After installation, you should see a new icon pops above Extension called Remote Explorer
+  - After installation, you should see a new icon pops above Extension called **Remote Explorer**
-  - Hit that icon and find the + icon under ssh target (Add new)
+  - Hit that icon and find the **+** icon under **ssh target** (Add new)
   - On the pop prompt enter `ssh username@precipice.ecn.purdue.edu` where username is your name sent to the server manager (purdue login by default)
   - Press enter and it will save automatically in your config file
-  - Now you should see a computer icon pops under your ssh target with name `precipice.ecn.purdue.edu`
+  - Now you should see a computer icon pops under your **ssh target** with name `precipice.ecn.purdue.edu`
-  - Move your cursor around that computer icon and hit the icon on the right called 'Open on SSH Host in New window'
+  - **Move your cursor around that computer icon** and hit the icon on the right called 'Open on SSH Host in New window'
   - Now you are all set!
-In the new window, you can click on Open flolder in the file explorer to open the folder you needed.
+In the new window, you can click on **Open Folder** in the file explorer to open the folder you needed.
 * Directly access through your terminal
   - Type the following command in your terminal(powershell for windows) where username is your name sent to the server manager (purdue login by default)\
   `ssh username@precipice.ecn.purdue.edu`